GrayChristopher/TrashLab_ICP_Engine/README.md

 The unit of scale becomes **source coverage**, rather than manually finding individual companies.

+For example, rather than attempting to discover thousands of haulers individually, I would build a source registry identifying the highest-value state and municipal datasets, automate ingestion for those sources, and route all records through the same normalization, validation, deduplication, enrichment, and scoring layers demonstrated here.

-### Cost per 1,000
+## Cost per 1,000

-This prototype relies primarily on public municipal data and used free/trial search API capacity for domain resolution.
+The prototype was intentionally built within a **free-data / free-API guardrail**.

+Discovery uses public municipal and regulatory sources at no data-acquisition cost.

+Website resolution used free/trial API capacity from SerpApi and You.com.
+No commercial enrichment dataset or additional paid enrichment subscription was purchased for the exercise.

+As a result, the direct incremental data cost of the prototype was effectively **$0**, excluding development time and normal compute/network usage.

+I would **not extrapolate a $0 cost per 1,000 records to a production national system**.

-At production scale, I would benchmark licensed enrichment/search providers based on:
+For U.S. and Canada scale, I would run a representative batch through candidate licensed enrichment providers and measure:

+- cost per 1,000 attempted records
+- cost per verified record
 - verified-domain match rate
 - contact fill rate
 - false-positive rate
-- API cost
 - refresh cost

-Rather than assume a theoretical cost per 1,000, I would measure it after a representative production batch and optimize the provider mix against verified-record yield.
+The production decision would be based primarily on **cost per usable verified record**, rather than simply cost per API call.

+For example, a more expensive provider that produces materially higher verified-domain and contact coverage may have a lower effective acquisition cost than a cheaper search API requiring substantial downstream validation.

+The prototype demonstrates where that provider plugs into the system and provides a public-data baseline against which paid providers can be evaluated.

-### Refresh cadence
+## Refresh Cadence

-I would use different refresh schedules by data type:
+Different data types should refresh at different frequencies:

 - municipal / regulatory sources: monthly or quarterly
 - company websites and service lines: quarterly
 - contact data: monthly or provider-dependent
 - full ICP rescoring: after each material enrichment refresh

-Source-level change detection would allow unchanged datasets to be skipped.
+Source-level change detection would allow unchanged municipal datasets to be skipped rather than repeatedly processing identical records.

-### Expected failure modes
+At production scale I would also track source freshness and parser health so a changed municipal page or PDF format generates an alert instead of silently degrading coverage.

+## Expected Failure Modes

 The main production risks are: